A Sampling-Based Method for Tensor Ring Decomposition: Tensor Ring Decomposition via Sampling

 The sampling of the data tensor on line~\ref{line:tr-als-sampled:sample-X} in Algorithm~\ref{alg:TR-ALS-Sampled} only needs to access $J I_n$ entries of $\Xe$, or less if $\Xe$ is sparse.
 This is why our proposed algorithm has a cost which is sublinear in the number of entries in $\Xe$.
-Due to Theorem~\ref{thm:main}, each sampled least squares solve on line~\ref{line:tr-als-sampled:ls} has high probability relative error guarantees, provided $J$ is large enough.
+Due to Theorem~\ref{thm:main}, each sampled least squares solve on line~\ref{line:tr-als-sampled:ls} has high-probability relative-error guarantees, provided $J$ is large enough.